Sarohia94/Project-5-Bedside-Tales/README.md

   }
 ]
 ```
-10. For the **Access control list (ACL)** section, click *edit* and tick *List* for **Everyone (public access)** and accept the warning box.
-If the edit button is disabled you need to change the **Object Ownership** section above to **ACLs enabled**.
+11. For the **Access control list (ACL)** section, click 'edit' and tick 'list' for 'everyone (public access)' and accept the warning box.
-11. Create an Identify and Access Management (IAM) User Group into which we create the policy used to access our S3 bucket, and create a User to access the S3 bucket.
+12. Create an **Identify and Access Management (IAM) User Group**.
+In this we will create the policy used to access our S3 bucket, and create a User to access the S3 bucket.
 This static files user will have access keys which will be used to connect the bucket to our deployed app on Heroku via config var keys.
-* Start by creating a group by selecting **User Groups** and click *create group*
+* Start by creating a group by selecting **User Groups** and click *create group*.
-* Add a name for your group, then click *create policy* button
+* Add a name for your group, then click *create policy* button.
-* Open the *JSON* tab on the new page and click the *import managed policy* link on the top right side of the page
+* Open the *JSON* tab on the new page and click the *import managed policy* link on the top right side of the page.
-* Search for S3 and select the pre-built *AmazonS3FullAccess* policy and click *import*
+* Search for S3 and select the pre-built *AmazonS3FullAccess* policy and click *import*.
 * Edit the policy by pasting the S3 ARN on *resource*, ie:
 ```json
 {